j-tee/frontend/docs/BACKEND-BUG-STOCK-LEVELS-FIELD-ERROR.md

 1. Calculate or access `landed_unit_cost` for valuation purposes
 2. Sort or filter by this non-existent field

+### Error 2: Invalid Response Constructor
+The backend is calling `ReportResponse.success(meta=...)` but the `success()` method doesn't accept a `meta` parameter.
+This suggests:
+1. The response class signature doesn't match how it's being used
+2. The backend is trying to pass metadata that the response constructor doesn't support
+3. **This error occurs EVEN when valuation is disabled**, indicating a fundamental issue with the response structure

 ## Frontend Request
 The frontend is correctly sending:
 ```